Business: Costs of Litigation (State Court)

 This is the stage where the parties get information from the other side or third parties.
 There are cases that require only minimal discovery or, even, no discovery at all.
 Also, the type of discovery utilized makes a big difference in costs.
 So, results may vary wildly at this stage.

-Another common discovery tool is depositions.
-Those are a different beast altogether.
+Depositions – Another common discovery tool is taking a deposition.
+That’s a different beast altogether.

 So, you can expect a single deposition to cost between $1,000-5,000.
-Depos are much more expensive but, depending on the deponent, the can be very effective.
+Depos are much more expensive but, depending on the deponent and the case, the can be very effective.
+Think about it.
+Nobody likes being deposed, so you can really put some pressure on the other side with this technique.
+If that leads to a quicker settlement, then it was worth every penny.

-Another thing is the motion practice that can happen at this stage.
+Another thing to keep in mind is the motion practice that can happen at this stage.
 For example, if the party receiving the discovery request does not respond, or does not provide good responses, then your lawyer will have to file a Motion to Compel and, probably, go to a hearing.
-That means additional expense.
+That additional motion practice means additional expense.
+Call it about $1,000 for a motion to compel and hearing attendance, assuming remote appearance (Zoom) is permitted.

 Stage 3 – Summary Judgment